APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 4"

-    Given an array of cities with their latitudes and longitudes as right argument ⍵, create a function to return a matrix of absolute differences in their latitude and longitudes in the following format
+    Given an array of cities with their latitudes and longitudes as right argument ⍵, create a function to return a matrix of the absolute differences in latitude and longitude between each pair of cities (not great-circle distances), in the following format

     ```apl
           cities